kidde60/Leaderboard/README.md

-# Leaderboard: hit the API
+# Leaderboard:

-> In this activity you will continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.
+> In this activity you will finalize the Leaderboard list app, adding the styles needed to make it look great..
 ![](https://img.shields.io/badge/Microverse-blueviolet).

 ## Built With